mrakgr/Trading-Journal/journal_2025.md

 8:50pm. https://traderlion.com/podcast/pradeep-bonde-entering-episodic-pivots/

-I am doing some research on entries and there is literally nothing out there on this.
-But Pradeep is discussing entries here.
+I am doing some research on entries and there is literally nothing out there on OPG orders and MOC orders.
+But I found this article where Pradeep is discussing entries here.

 Retail traders sure get the short end of the stick.